 A message from the Chair

-• We launched a new pensions website helping members understand their pension and access key information on the Lilly Plan Portal.
 You can also now use the Portal to chat with our pension administration team and raise any questions directly with them.
-If you can register online, we would encourage you to do so – but please be reassured that we will continue to accept queries by phone and post.
+If you can register online, we would encourage you to do so — but please be assured that we will continue to accept queries by phone and post.

 Ian Dane

-Ian Dane — Chair, Eli Lilly Group Pension Plan
+Eli Lilly Group Pension Plan

 Financial update